emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Decrypt(K, N, A, ct, tag)

-The decryption function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error if tag verification failed.
+The decryption function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error if the tag verification failed.

 Prerequisites and security:

 * The calculation of the plaintext P (step 10) MAY be done in parallel with the tag verification (step 3-9).
-If tag verification fails, the plaintext P and the expected_tag MUST NOT be given as output.
+If the tag verification fails, the plaintext P and the expected_tag MUST NOT be given as output.

-* For a given key, the nonce MUST NOT be reused under any circumstances.
+* For a given key, a nonce for which a plaintext has been returned MUST NOT be reused under any circumstances.

 * Each key MUST only be used with a single tag_length.